suryart/spree_active_sale/README.md

     # listing all scheduled sale events which are going to be live in future.
     Spree::ActiveSaleEvent.upcoming_events

+    # listing all past sale events which ended and not accessible to users.
+    Spree::ActiveSaleEvent.past_events

     # listing all sale events which are going to or have start today.
     Spree::ActiveSaleEvent.starting_today